Today we are going to look at two different ways on how to update Docker containers on a Synology NAS.

 5. The container is now setup!
 If you run into any issues, delete the new container, rename the old one back (by removing -Backup) and you will be fully rolled back to the old version of the Docker container.

-How to Update Docker Compose Containers on a Synology NAS
+Updating Docker Containers on a Synology NAS Using Docker Compose

 1. Get a list of running containers.